 In Scotland a clan is still a legally recognised group with an official clan chief.
 The chief's Seal of Arms, incorporated by the Lord Lyon's letters Patent, is the seal of the corporation and only the chief has the legal right to use the seal on behalf of his clan.

-Many clans have their own tartan as well as a seal, and deciding which tartan to wear is often based on family history.
-For many families of Scots descent its hard to work out the appropriate clan as some surnames are Scotland wide, have variations in spelling or include words with etxra meaning for example 'Mac' means 'son of'.
+Many clans have their own tartan as well as a seal and deciding which tartan to wear is often based on family history.
+For many families of Scots descent, it’s hard to work out the appropriate clan as some surnames are Scotland wide or have variations in spelling.
 But most Scots or people of Scots descent can work out their clan with a little research into family history.
-The place where ancestors lived during the peirod when clans predomiated Scottish history, is usually the best guide as swearing allegiance to the local clan chief was commonplace.

 Popular culture continues to make references to clans and clan culture today.
 Films such as Braveheart, Rob Roy and Outlaw King as well as television series such as Outlander portray Scotland’s clan culture to audiences around the world.

 The effects of emigration, whether it’s from the Highland Clearances or more recent emigration trends, mean that Scottish influences can be found in far flung places, like Gaelic speakers in Canada and Highland Games in Kuala Lumpur.
 Despite the end of the traditional system, Scottish clan culture has found its way into countries and traditions the world over.